 An engineer uses science, technology and math to solve problems.
 We can see engineering everywhere in the world around us, improving the ways we work, travel, communicate, stay healthy, and entertain.

-Today, the field of engineering offers more career choices than any other discipline.
+Today, the field of engineering offers more career choices than any other discipline!
 In the past, there were four major engineering branches: mechanical, chemical, civil and electrical.
-Today, the number of available engineering degrees have greatly increased.
+Today, the number of available engineering degrees are vast.
 There are now six major branches of engineering: mechanical, chemical, civil, electrical, management, and geotechnical, and under each branch there are hundreds of different subcategories.

 What does an Engineer do?

 Engineers design machinery, build skyscrapers, and oversee public works, but they address society's needs and problems on so many other levels as well.
 At a molecular level, they work on drug delivery systems that work inside cells.
-At a macro level, they quantify the particle flow of pollutants through soil to clean up oil spills, abandoned industrial sites and other biohazards.
-At a galactic level, they are designing spacecraft for other-planet exploration.
-At an atomic level, they are developing data storage that focuses on the spin of electrons in atoms.
-Clean drinking water, safe food storage, and the protection of our environment are also under the domain of the engineer.
+At a macro level, they look at the particle flow of pollutants through soil to clean up oil spills, abandoned industrial sites and other biohazards.
+At a galactic level, they design spacecraft for other-planet exploration.
+At an atomic level, they develop data storage that focuses on the spin of electrons in atoms.
+Clean drinking water, safe food storage, and the protection of our environment are also under the engineering umbrella.